 All homes are full of electronic devices which have their own cord.
 There is a part of your home where there are many power cords and power bars.
 Make sure that you keep these out of child’s reach.
 Put barriers around this area or tie up the cables.
 On removing power cords, you should pull the plug only and not the cord.

-Keep kids away from live current
+- Keep kids away from living currently

 Kids love to play objects and this might lead them to electrical danger.
 They tend to insert a small metal object in the toaster, or damaged power cords or wire caught their attention and touch or worse put it in their mouth.
 These are some worse scenarios that might happen in your home.
 So, what you can do is to clear the area before allowing your children to run around the house.
 Remove and unplug all electrical devices and stuff that can be reached.
 Keep kids away from damaged electrical wires or faulty appliances that can lead to injury.

 Yes, as parents you have to prioritize your children’s safety, but it is not part of it to put yourself on risk.
 If you have faulty electrical appliances do not attempt to repair it.
 Do not touch or attempt to repair a loose, cracked or broken power switch instead, cover it immediately and contact a professional and licensed electrician to fix it for you.
 In addition to this, follow the manufacturer’s procedure for installing new electrical appliances in your home better and ask for assistance.

 - Make your child aware

 Electrical accidents can be avoided if you educate your children from an early age.
 Explain the hazards of electricity by showing them videos and pictures.
 Demonstrate and teach them some safety tips to avoid an electrical hazard.
 It will help them to understand the risks and the right behavior around electricity.

 Also, remind your children to ask your supervision when dealing with electricity.
 Tell them that they should never touch electrical appliances or plug-in gadgets without your guidance.